Robert-van-Engelen/lisp/README.md

     (catch <expr>)

-Catch exceptions in the evaluation of an expression, returns the value of the expression or `(ERR . n)` for error `n`.
+Catch exceptions in the evaluation of an expression, returns the value of the expression or `(ERR . n)` for positive error code `n`.

     (throw n)